 Much more than just a practical connection between floors, your staircase is one of the key features of your interior.
 From traditional elegance to contemporary minimalism, there are plenty of ways to step up your design game that suits all tastes and styles.

-If you have a new project in the works, here is everything you should know about one of our most popular options – open riser stairs.
+If you have a new project in the works, here is everything you should know about one of our most popular options – open tread staircase.

-With open riser stairs, the riser – the vertical space between adjacent treads – is open, rather than enclosed.
+With open tread staircases, the riser – the vertical space between adjacent treads – is open, rather than enclosed.

 They’re complimentary of open floor plans and are a popular choice in homes where designers want to increase the flow of natural light in and around the stairs.
 Not only do they create a bright and airy feel, but they also give the perception of a larger space.